+Agents and platforms are modeled as different biological species.
 SymbioticSphere follows ecological principles to design energy exchange among agents, platforms and environment.
-It models a user as the Sun, agents as producers, and platforms as consumers1.
+It models a user as the Sun, agents as producers, and platforms as consumers.
 Similar to the Sun, users have unlimited amount of energy.
-Each agent gains energy from users2 and transfers 10% of its energy level to an underlying platform for consuming resources provided by the platform.
+Each agent gains energy from users and transfers 10% of its energy level to an underlying platform for consuming resources provided by the platform.
 Each platform gains energy from agents and evaporates 10 % of its energy level to the environment.
 This energy exchange rule follows an ecological fact that about 10% of the energy maintained by producer species goes to consumer species [3].
 Due to space limitation, see [4] for more details on energy exchange in SymbioticSphere.

-3.2 Agents
+2.2.
+Agents

-Each agent consists of three parts: attributes, body and behaviors.
+The Each agent consists of three parts: attributes, body and behaviors.
 Attributes carry descriptive information regarding the agent, such as agent ID, energy level and description of a service it provides.
 Body implements a service that the agent provides.
 For example, an agent may implement a web service, while another agent may implement a physical model for scientific simulations.
 Behaviors implement actions that are inherent to all agents.
 Although SymbioticSphere defines nine standard agent behaviors [5], this paper focuses on three of them.

-1 In the ecological system, producers (e.g., shrubs) convert the Sun light energy to chemical energy.
+In the ecological system, producers (e.g., shrubs) convert the Sun light energy to chemical energy.
 The chemical energy is transferred to consumers (e.g., hares) as consumers consume producers [3].
-2 Each agent specifies the price (in energy units) of its service.
+Each agent specifies the price (in energy units) of its service.

 - Replication: Agents may make a copy of themselves as a result of abundance of energy.
 A replicated (child) agent is placed on the platform that its parent agent resides on, and it receives the half amount of the parent's energy level. - Death: Agents die due to energy starvation.
+When an agent dies, an underlying platform removes the agent and releases all resources allocated to the agent. - Migration: Agents may move from one platform to another. - Death: Agents die due to energy starvation.
 When an agent dies, an underlying platform removes the agent and releases all resources allocated to the agent. - Migration: Agents may move from one platform to another.

-3.3 Platforms
+2.3 Platforms

 Each platform runs on a network host and operates agents.
 It consists of attributes, behaviors and runtime services.
 Attributes carry descriptive information regarding the platform, such as platform ID, energy level and health level.
 Health level indicates how healthy an underlying host is.
 It is defined as a function of three properties: resource availability on, age of and freshness of a host.
 Resource availability indicates how much resources are available for agents and platforms on a host.
 Age indicates how long a host has been alive (i.e., how much stable a host is).
 Freshness indicates how recently a host joined the network.
 After a new host joined the network, its freshness gradually decreases from the maximum value.
 When an unstable host resumes from a failure, its freshness starts with the value that the host has when it went down.
-Using age and freshness, unstable hosts and new hosts can be distinguished (Table 1).
-Health level affects behaviors of each platform and agent.
-For example, higher health level indicates higher stability of and/or higher resource availability on a host that a platform resides on.
-Thus, the platform may replicate itself on a healthier neighboring host.